cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

-to fetch envelope (hence determined during password registration) and to tie server_identity to the server identity used by the client to initiate an offline password registration or online authenticated key exchange session. server_identity and client_identity can also be part of envelope or be tied to the parties' public keys.
-In principle, it is possible that identities change across different sessions as long as there is a policy that can establish if the identity is acceptable or not to the peer.
-However, we note that the public keys of both the server and the client must always be those defined at time of password registration.
+to fetch envelope (hence determined during password registration) and to tie server_identity to the server identity used by the client to initiate an offline password registration or online authenticated key exchange session. server_identity and client_identity can also be part of the envelope or be tied to the parties' public keys.
+In principle, identities can change across different sessions as long as there is a policy that can establish if the identity is acceptable or not to the peer.
+However, we note that the public keys of both the server and the client must always be those defined at the time of password registration.

-The client identity (client_identity) and server identity (server_identity) are optional parameters which are left to the application to designate as monikers for the client and server.
+The client identity (client_identity) and server identity (server_identity) are optional parameters that are left to the application to designate as monikers for the client and server.
 If the application layer does not supply values for these parameters, then they will be omitted from the creation of the envelope during the registration stage.
 Furthermore, they will be substituted with